 If you have ever checked a financial news app at 8 AM and seen "GIFT Nifty indicates a positive opening," you already know why this contract matters.
 It is the first signal most traders look at before domestic markets open.
 And since July 2023, when it replaced SGX Nifty, GIFT Nifty has become the primary reference for pre-market sentiment on the Nifty 50.

-I have been tracking Nifty futures for over a decade.
 The shift from SGX Nifty to GIFT Nifty was one of the most significant structural changes in Indian derivatives markets.
-Let me break down what it means for you, whether you are a day trader, a swing trader, or someone who simply wants to understand the morning headlines.
+Here is a complete breakdown of what it means for you, whether you are a day trader, a swing trader, or someone who simply wants to understand the morning headlines.

 What Is GIFT Nifty and Why Does It Matter?